AdaCore/aws/docs/source/high_level_services.rst

 *onopen*
   Called when the WebSocket has been opened.
 This means that the initial handshake with the server has been accepted.
-At this point the WebSocket is ready to send and received messages.
+At this point the WebSocket is ready to send and receive messages.

 *onmessage*
   Called for every incoming message.
-This callback receive a single parameter which is the event.
+This callback receives a single parameter which is the event.
 The actual message data can be found in **e.data**.